kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 tags: [html5, javascript]
 has-home-img: data-attribute.jpg
 ---
-A recent work project *almost* required my creating functionality that loaded content stores in HTML5 data attributes onto a web page with mouse clicks.
+A recent project at work *almost* required my creating functionality that loaded content that was stored in HTML5 data attributes onto a web page with mouse clicks.
 I hadn't used data attributes much so I researched some production code we had and did some web searches on the subject.

 The final project specs end up not requiring this functionality but while doing the web searches, I was shocked at the lack of good, descriptive tutorials on data attributes.
 So while using info on my favorite footie teams, I spent a few days hacking some code together (all while taking note of the quirks and cross-browser issues) and created this tutorial.

 Simple Example (<a href="http://codepen.io/kaidez/pen/VYLxqG" target="blank">See the CodePen Demo</a>)
 ---------------------
-Before we create code that changes/swaps the `data-*` content in different places, let's look at an example of how to load in just one set of data.
-It's pretty simple: store content in data attributes for certain elements, then use JavaScript to load the content into other elements.
+Before we create code that changes/swaps multiple sets of `data-*` content in different places, let's look at an example of how to do all this with one set.
+The process for this is:

+1. store content in data attributes in certain elements.
+2. use JavaScript to load the content into other elements.

-First, the CSS looks like this...the CSS will be applied to all future code samples and demos:
+Let's look at the CSS first...the CSS will be applied to all future code samples and demos:
 {% prism css %}
 body {
   background: grey;